natalidelgadillo/DH150-NATALIDELGADILLO/Assignment08/README.md

 See the complete evaluation [here.](https://github.com/natalidelgadillo/DH150-NATALIDELGADILLO)

+### Competitor Analysis: Usability Testing

+> The purpose of a usability test (UT) is to identify and fix any usability issues that a user may encounter.
+It is essential to ensure that a user can use and navigate a website, application, or product.
+UT allows the designers to identify issues from a heuristic evaluation that may be fixed to improve the user experience.
+By directly identifying the challenges a user may experience during a recorded session, the correction process is made much simpler.
+The UT assessed three metrics of usability: effectiveness, satisfaction, and efficiency.
+For the test, I inserted a pre-test questionnaire that measured the user's initial perception of the Naked Wines website.
+After the pre-test, I walked the user through three tasks that required their exploration and interactions with the Naked Wines website.
+After the user completed the tasks, a post-test questionnaire measured their experience navigating the website.
+It surveyed their experience, ease with navigation, and personal likelihood of repeating a task.
+The SUS, or System Usability Scale, followed the post-test questionnaire.

+View the full usability testing [here.](https://github.com/natalidelgadillo/DH150/tree/main/ASSIGNMENT2)

 ### User Research: Contextual Inquiry
 > After conducting a heuristic evaluation, I identified my target users and conducted an interview.
 The observation methods I used were participatory observation and interview.
 I had my participant search for wine online and asked questions based off of their wine purchasing habits.
 Looking into her interests and preferences gave me a fresh intake of online shopping versus shopping in person.
 It was also important to note that the COVID-19 questions could have gone either way.
 Her answers helped understand how a busy student who has anxiety about the going to stores feels about shopping for their favorite goods in store.